scientific-python/blog.scientific-python.org/content/posts/numpy/generator-rng/index.md

 [`np.random.Generator`](https://numpy.org/doc/stable/reference/random/index.html).
 There is a say in Python, "global variables are bad".
 And you guessed correctly, it's also bad to use `np.random.random()` or other generators that rely on a global state!
-I will also demonstrate why you should refrain yourself from using a seed.
+I finish with some discussion on using a seed.

 In the following, we assume that _NumPy_, _SciPy_ and _Matplotlib_ are installed and imported: